-As of June 30, 2018, the Company had \$20.4 million in cash.
-The Company currently anticipates its cash to be sufficient to fund its anticipated operating cash requirements into the third quarter of 2019.
+The Company believes its existing cash, which includes net proceeds of \$8.8 million from the Registered Direct Offering completed in October 2018, along with other proceeds received subsequent to September 30, 2018 will be sufficient to fund its anticipated operating cash requirements into the first quarter of 2020.
 The actual amount of cash that the Company will need to operate is subject to many factors, including, but not limited to, the timing, design and conduct of clinical trials for its product candidates.
 The Company is dependent upon significant future financing to provide the cash necessary to execute its current operations, including the commercialization of any of its product candidates.